jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 > *"In March 2014, Mark Shuttleworth confirmed that Mir development had been delayed and that it was now forecast to be default for desktop use in Ubuntu 16.04 LTS, expected to be released in April 2016."* [^27]

-As of [April 5th 2017](https://arstechnica.com/information-technology/2017/04/ubuntu-unity-is-dead-desktop-will-switch-back-to-gnome-next-year/ "Unity Dead"), Mark Shuttleworth announced that in Ubuntu 18.04 the UNITY interface and the Mir compositing engine would be deprecated in favor of GNOME 3 and Wayland.
+As of [April 5th 2017](https://arstechnica.com/information-technology/2017/04/ubuntu-unity-is-dead-desktop-will-switch-back-to-gnome-next-year/ "Unity Dead"), Mark Shuttleworth announced that in Ubuntu 18.04 the UNITY[^40] interface and the Mir compositing engine would be deprecated in favor of GNOME 3 and Wayland.
 But the Mir Project and Unity lives on in the Ubuntu Touch port maintained for phones and tablets by the [Ubuntu-Touch.io](https://ubuntu-touch.io/ "Ubuntu Touch webpage") project.
 The Mir display server is now gaining popularity running Ubuntu Touch on the [Librem 5](https://fossbytes.com/librem-5-ubuntu-touch-support/ "librem 5 ubuntu touch web page") and the [Pinephone](https://devices.ubuntu-touch.io/device/pinephone/ "pinephone running ubuntu touch") Linux based cell phones.

 ## Window Managers